 We encourage the sponsors to share their plans with SAM if Estonia is to be proposed as a Reference Member State (RMS) in a clinical trial application.
 We can be reached by e-mail at [email protected].

-The Clinical Trials Ethics Committee accepts templates issued by the European Commission (Part II application document templates).
+Ethics Committee for Medicinal Products accepts templates issued by the European Commission (Part II application document templates).

 List of Part II documents can be found in EU Regulation No 536/2014 Annex I, points K to R.

 K. Recruitment arrangements - Informed consent and patient recruitment procedure template + recruitment materials to be used;

 L. Subject information, informed consent form and informed consent procedure - Informed consent and patient recruitment procedure template.
 All materials to be provided to subjects must be provided in all languages in which they are intended to be used.